Can a financial plan fit on one-page?

 - Buy a farm in Montana

-Lastly, lay out the action items required to start meeting your goals.
-It’s very helpful to set a timeline for each set of item.
+Last, lay out the action items you'll need to start meeting goals and set a timeline for each set of item.

 - Talk to your partner about their priorities in retirement